-On the other hand, larger screens are expensive as compared to smaller ones.
+On the other hand, larger screens are more expensive than smaller ones.
 So, the choice depends on your budget.

-The pixels of the screen determines the quality of the picture.
-The screen resolution is the most essential aspect of fish finder.
+The pixels of the screen determine the quality of the picture.
+The screen resolution is an essential aspect of the fish finder.

 A higher pixel specification helps you see the fish and other objects more clearly.

-However, the higher the pixel rating, the higher the price will be.
-So, you will need to make a compromise between the price and screen resolution.
+However, the higher the pixel rating, the higher the price.
+So, you will need to compromise the price and screen resolution.